pkic/pkic.org/content/about.md

 ---

 ## About us
-The Public Key Infrastructure Consortium is comprised of leading Certificate Authorities that are committed to improve, create and collaborate on generic, industry or use-case specific policies, procedures, best practices, standards and tools that advance trust in assets and communication for everyone and everything using Public Key Infrastructure (PKI) as well as the security of the internet in general.
+The Public Key Infrastructure Consortium is comprised of leading organizations that are committed to improve, create and collaborate on generic, industry or use-case specific policies, procedures, best practices, standards and tools that advance trust in assets and communication for everyone and everything using Public Key Infrastructure (PKI) as well as the security of the internet in general.
 By engaging with users, regulators, supervisory bodies and other interested or relying parties the consortium can address actual issues.

 ## History
 Created in 2013 as the **Certificate Authority Security Council (CASC)** or **CA Security Council** in short.
 The orginal purpose was a multi-vendor industry advocacy group to conduct research, promote Internet security standards and educate the public on Internet security issues.
 In 2021 the CASC was restructred and renamed to the **The Public Key Infrastructure Consortium**, member fees where dropped and the focus was shifted to engagement and participation.